Primordial black holes with mass ratio-modulated initial clustering: merger suppression and projected constraints: Application to PBH binary mergers

 $V_c(z)$ is the comoving volume per unit redshift, and $p_\mathrm{det}$ is the binary detectability of any mass pair $M_1$ and $M_2$ at a redshift $z$ for some particular GW detector, and $R_\mathrm{PBH}$ is the differential PBH merger rate given by Eq.~\ref{eq:merger_rate}. $p_\mathrm{det}$ is determined by the ratio between the optimal detector signal-to-noise ratio (SNR) $\rho_\mathrm{det}$ and a preset detection threshold $\rho_\mathrm{thr} = 8$.
 We simulate the detector SNR data $\rho_\mathrm{det}$ using the Python package \texttt{gwent}~\cite{Kaiser:2021}, utilizing the proposed design specifications of ET-D~\cite{Hild_2011} and LISA L3~\cite{amaroseoane2017laser} as our detectors.
 We then use IMRPhenomXAS~\cite{PhysRevD.102.064001} to generate our source waveforms.
 If we assume all detected mergers are of PBH origin, then our minimum testable constraint is set for values of $f_\mathrm{PBH}$ and $\lra{M}$ where $N_\mathrm{det} \gtrsim 1$.
 We set our simulated observation period to $t_\mathrm{obs} = 1\,\mathrm{yr}$.

 Figure~\ref{fig:resolvable} shows the projected constraints from resolvable simulated mergers in ET (in green) and LISA (in red), assuming all resolved detections come from PBH mergers.
-The solid colored curves show the constraints if the mass distributions are assumed to be monochromatic, while the dashed and dash-dotted curves assume power law distributions with $\gamma = 0$.
+The solid colored curves show the constraints if the mass distributions are assumed to be monochromatic, while the dashed and dash-dotted curves assume power law distributions with $\gamma = -1/2$.
 The dashed lines represent $N(y)$ for a purely Poissonian spatial distribution, while the dash-dotted lines represent PBHs with a correlated distribution.
+The dotted lines represent the case where we assume a non-zero correlation, but $\mathcal{G}(q)$ is set to $q^{-6/5}$.
 The top panel colored constraints are calculated from expected event rates $N_\mathrm{det}$ integrated from redshifts $0.01 \leq z < 30$, while the bottom panel constraints are calculated from events simulated to occur from redshifts $30 \leq z < 300$.